gosvig123/create-a-wallet---assesment/README.md

 - Add the current balance to the response of the endpoint for new transactions so the render of the new balance is more accurate.
 - Allow the user to annotate the transaction by adding a text note.
-- Allow the user to categorize the transactions and add a filter at the top of the transaction list.
+- Allow the user to categorize the transactions and add a filter form (search by category and note) at the top of the transaction list.